-Parenting Beliefs and Practices: Raising a Child with Special Needs
+Parenting Beliefs and Practices: Raising a Child with Special Needs [Online]

 Dr. Judy Grossman, is the Associate Director of Ackerman’s Center for the Developing Child and Family and Director of Ackerman’s Resilient Families: Children with Special Needs Project.
 In addition to her family therapy practice, Dr. Grossman is adjunct faculty at NYU; public health and special education consultant and policy analyst; and creator of the Personal Best prevention program for parents with young children.